artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 These are great, but in my opinion the best way to find out what companies are hiring is to attend meet-ups in the city.
 In NYC we have 3-4 big iOS meet-ups a month, and all of them give a chance for people looking for others to work to speak up.
 You might not live in as big of a city, but I used to travel an hour to Manchester to attend a meet-up, they would have the same thing, I almost became a full-time rubyist because of it.
 I have quite a few friends in NYC who started their careers by talking to someone at a meet-up.

-Generic job websites can be good, for example Artsy's job postings are on [AngelList](https://angel.co/artsy) and [Glassdoor](https://www.glassdoor.co.uk/Job/Artsy-Jobs-E793485.htm) but the vast majority of the incoming applicants from them feel like they were sen to a lot of companies.
+Generic job websites can be good, for example Artsy's job postings are on [AngelList](https://angel.co/artsy) and [Glassdoor](https://www.glassdoor.co.uk/Job/Artsy-Jobs-E793485.htm) but the vast majority of the incoming applicants from them feel like they were sent to a lot of companies.
 They are given a low priority when compared to direct inquiries because of this.
 I can't speak from experience but [Ladders](https://www.theladders.com), [LinkedIn](https://www.linkedin.com), [Hired](http://hired.com) and [weworkremotely](https://weworkremotely.com) are probably worth a look too.

 If you see an advert for a mobile developer, but they don't mention juniors, you should apply anyway.
 We've never had junior positions on our jobs pages, but have hired some who inquired anyway.
 Don't pretend to be more senior than you are though, set the right expectations.